7daytheory/react-2024/README.md

     console.log(newJob);
   }
 </code>

 Passing Function as a prop

 <code>
 <Route path='/add-job' element={<AddJobPage addJobSubmit={addJob}/>} />
 </code>

-Receiving and Using the Function in the Child Component:
+<p>Receiving and Using the Function in the Child Component:<br>
-<p>In the AddJobPage component, the addJobSubmit prop is received and can be called whenever necessary, such as on form submission.</p>
+In the AddJobPage component, the addJobSubmit prop is received and can be called whenever necessary, such as on form submission.</p>
 <code>
 function AddJobPage({ addJobSubmit }) {
   const handleSubmit = (event) => {